Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-Moreover, the distribution of traffics $\tau$ is canonical in the sense that \begin{enumerate} \item If $\mbf A_N$ is a sequence of random matrices that converges in $^*$-distribution to $\mbf a\in \mcal A$ as $N$ tends to $\infty$ and verifies the condition of Theorem~\ref{Th:Matrices}, then $\mbf A_N $ converges in distribution of traffics to $\mbf a\in \mcal B$ as $N$ tends to $\infty$. \item Two families $\mbf a$ and $\mbf b\in \mcal A$ are freely independent in $\mcal A$ if and only if they are traffic independent in $\mcal {B}$. \end{enumerate} \end{Th}
+Remark that, as described in~\cite{Male2011} and recalled in Section~\ref{Sec:freetype}, an Abelian non-commutative probability space can be endowed with a structure of traffic space. \begin{Th} Let $(\mcal A,\Phi)$ be a Abelian $^*$-probability space.
+There exists a traffic space $\mcal {B}$ such that : \begin{enumerate} \item $\mcal A\subset \mcal {B}$ as $*$-algebras and the trace induced by $\mcal B$ on $\mcal A$ is $\Phi$; \item two families $\mbf a$ and $\mbf b\in \mcal A\subset \mcal {B}$ are \emph{tensor independent} in $\mcal A$ if and only if they are traffic independent in $\mcal {B}$. \end{enumerate} \end{Th}

-Remark that, starting from an abelian non-commutative probability space $(\mcal A,\Phi)$, there exists another procedure described in~\cite{Male2011} which allows to define a space of traffics $(\mcal {B},\tau)$ such that $\mcal A\subset \mcal {B}$ as $*$-algebras and such that the state induced by $\tau$ on $\mcal A$ is $\Phi$, and where two families $\mbf a$ and $\mbf b\in \mcal A$ are tensor independent in $\mcal A$ if and only if they are traffic independent in $\mcal {B}$.
-In other words, the free product of space of traffics leads to the tensor product or the free product of the probability spaces, depending on the way the $*$-distribution and the distribution of traffics of our random variables are linked.
+Finally, thanks to Section \ref{Sec:Booleantype}, one can produce an analogue construction for Boolean independence.
+We recall that any traffic space is endowed with two linear forms: a trace and a second linear form called the \emph{anti-trace}.